Jira tracker · Side-by-side review

 • You want Gantt-style project estimates and resource plans tied to time tracking

-• You bill clients hourly and need QuickBooks / Xero / FreshBooks integration
+• You bill clients hourly and need QuickBooks, Xero, or FreshBooks integration

 • Your finance team already uses Everhour and you just need engineers to track into it